42Automation/long-context-experiments/README.md

 For the LINK mobility documents:
 * Q1.
 What was LINK Mobility revenue in 2020?
 * Q2.
+What currency has the strongest impact in case of exchange rates fluctuations?
+* Q3.
 How could the M&A activity affect the PFIC status?

 ## Results